dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T861: Charities demonstrate transparency and accountability.
+### T861: Charities are transparent and accountable compared to social security.

 |Support|
 |---|